top of page

 TRIPOD RING

-The tripod ring slides inside the grooves of the main body, and rests against the battery casing via the tripod legs at a 45° angle.
+The tripod ring slides inside the grooves of the main body and rests against the battery casing via the tripod legs at a 45° angle.
 This robust system requires no springs.
-When closed, the magnets on the legs attract to those on the main body, closing the system.
-The reflective arrows lineup when the system is unlocked, and are misaligned when the system is rotated to a closed position, directing ease-of-use.
-The tripod legs rotate around dowel pins which are inserted through the pictured opening, covered by a translucent rubber cap.
+When closed, the magnets on the legs attract to those on the main body, closing the tripod.
+The reflective arrows align when the system is unlocked, directing ease of use.
+Leg axes rotate around dowel pins, which are inserted through the pictured opening, covered by a translucent rubber cap.

 TRIPOD LEGS

-The injection molded tripod legs have a CONTINUAL patterned support, as well as rubber feet for improved traction on slippery surfaces.
+The tripod legs use a CONTINUAL patterned support, as well as rubber feet for improved traction on slippery surfaces.

 Closed Render.bip.51.jpg